HugoMatilla/Android-Design-System-and-Theming-Typography/readme.md

 > Check this in the companions app `typescale` module [fragment_widgets.xml](https://github.com/HugoMatilla/Android-Design-System-and-Theming-Typography/blob/master/typescale/src/main/res/layout/fragment_widgets.xml)

-As you can see in the Companion App in the Types the `Button` and the `MaterialChip` widgets do not set any `textAppearance` in its definition but it shows the correct **Type Style**.
+As you can see in the Companion App in the Widgets Tab, the `Button` and the `MaterialChip` widgets do not set any `textAppearance` in its definition, and it shows the correct **Type Style**.
 But others like the `CheckBox` or the `Switch` do not have a default `textAppearance`.
-For these widgets, you would need to set it explicitly.
+For these (and others) widgets, you would need to set it explicitly.

 <img src="imgs/app_widgetsAll.jpg" alt="widgets" width="300"/>

 ##  Material Components vs AppCompat.
 Which library should I use?
-After looking at it I would suggest to go with the Material Components Library, the style is more aligned with the Material Documentation.
+I would suggest to go with the Material Components Library, the style is more aligned with the Material Documentation.

 In case you can't add the library, go with Appcompat but be aware that some theme attributes do not have the corresponding premade style.
 Like there is no  `TextAppearance.AppCompat.Subtitle1` or `Headline,2,3,4` but instad `Display1,2,3`.